coditori/highly-skilled-job-offers/README.md

 - Company car
 - Number of salaries in a year (12 or 13), Tax, holiday allowance

-## 7- Interview Improvement process
+## 8- Interview Improvement process
 <p align="center"><img src="files/continuous_improvement_process.png" /></p>
 We always need to improve ourselves, simply try to find your weaknesses and make a list of them, then try to improve them.
 As an example:
 - If your are not a good listener you can google this "How to be a good listener"
-- You have some lacks about muti-thread programming, just try to take a course or start a small project to improve yourself This is the process, and don't forget the compound effect is still there ^_^
+- You have some lacks about muti-thread programming, just try to take a course or start a small project to improve yourself This is the process, and don't forget the compound effect is still there ^_^ After getting feedback you may back to CV or Mock Interview, no worries you just need to improve yourself.

+Good luck to you
+Ario